 From time to time, we do invite guest musicians and vocalists to perform at our church.
 Please respect their copyrights and refrain from recording when requested.

-We understand that you may not be able to make it to church early, but please provide your CD or DVD to the AV/VP Control booth no later than 10:45am on Saturday.
+We understand that you may not be able to make it to church early, but understand that we have a lot of moving parts to make sure we are prepared for our weekly services.
+With that said, we ask that you please provide your media to the AV Control booth no later than 10:35am on Saturday.

 Most household computers have the ability to rip music off of your CDs, so if you have a computer at home, please try and convert the music file ahead of time into MP3 format and email it to us.
 As a backup, you may want to still bring your CD.